fIux-dev/froyo/README.md

 This is because even if the request is retried, we may be rate limited trying to fetch the entire list again on retry.
 The workaround is to enable the rate limiting flag in the settings.
 Alternatively, you can attempt to submit the page as a generic URL instead to have individual retry attempts per page.
+* Enabling rate limiting is pretty buggy, you may see some unexpected errors like `pop from empty list`.
+These originate from the AO3 API's `requester` module and show up when rate limiting occurs.
+Please attempt to retry the download when the work appears to be loaded.

 ## License